Interactive Brokers: 2001 to 2020

+On May 3, 2007, the company went public via an initial public offering (IPO) on the Nasdaq, selling 40 million shares, or 10% of the company, at $30.01 per share via a Dutch auction in the largest brokerage IPO since 2005.

-In 2008, the company released Risk Navigator, a real-time market risk management platform.
+In December 2007, the company acquired FutureTrade Technologies, an integrated electronic equity and option trading service provider.
+In the following year, Interactive Brokers launched Risk Navigator, a real-time market risk management platform.
 Also in 2008, several trading algorithms were introduced to the Trader Workstation.
 Among these is the Accumulate-Distribute Algo, which allows traders to divide large orders into small non-uniform increments and release them at random intervals over time to achieve better prices for large volume orders.

+In 2008, the company launched Risk Navigator, a real-time market risk management platform.
+Also in 2008, several trading algorithms were introduced to the Trader Workstation.
+Among these is the Accumulate-Distribute Algo, which allows traders to divide large orders into small non-uniform increments and release them at random intervals over time to achieve better prices for large volume orders.

-In 2009, IB launched iTWS, a mobile trading app based on IB's Trader Workstation; it also released the Portfolio Analyst tool.
+In 2009, IB launched a mobile app for iOS.
+In March of the same year, the company launched brokerage services in India.

 In 2011, the company introduced several new services, including the Interactive Brokers Information System, Hedge Fund Capital Introduction Program, and the Stock Yield Enhancement Program.
 Interactive Brokers also became in 2011 the largest online U.S. broker as measured by daily average revenue trades.

 During the Occupy Wall Street protests of 2011–2012, IB ran a series of television commercials with the catchphrase "Join the 1%", which were seen as a controversial criticism of the protests.

-In 2012, IB began offering money manager accounts and opened the fully electronic Money Manager Marketplace.
-IB also released the TWS Mosaic trading interface and the Tax Optimizer for managing capital gains and losses.
+In 2012, the company began offering money manager accounts and opened the fully electronic Money Manager Marketplace.
+IB also released the TWS Mosaic trading interface and the Tax Optimizer for managing capital gains and capital losses.